sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 What exactly is an interaction effect?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The key idea that we’re going to introduce in this section is that of an
+The key idea that we are going to introduce in this section is that of an
 interaction effect.
 In the ANOVA model we have looked at so far there are only
 two *factors* involved in our model (i.e., ``drug`` and ``therapy``).
 But when
 we add an interaction we add a new component to the model: the combination of
 ``drug`` and ``therapy``.
 Intuitively, the idea behind an interaction effect is
 fairly simple.
 It just means that the effect of Factor A is different,
-depending on which level of Factor B we’re talking about.
+depending on which level of Factor B we are talking about.
 But what does that
 actually mean in terms of our data?
 The plot in :numref:`fig-interactions`
 depicts several different patterns that, although quite different to each
 other, would all count as an interaction effect.
-So it’s not entirely
+So it is not entirely
 straightforward to translate this qualitative idea into something mathematical
 that a statistician can work with.

 As a consequence, the way that the idea of an interaction effect is
 formalised in terms of null and alternative hypotheses is slightly
-difficult, and I’m guessing that a lot of readers of this book probably
+difficult, and I am guessing that a lot of readers of this book probably
-won’t be all that interested.
-Even so, I’ll try to give the basic idea
+will not be all that interested.
+Even so, I will try to give the basic idea
 here.

 To start with, we need to be a little more explicit about our main